Blog

 Cardiac Complications

-There is a risk that Lynparza may cause a higher risk for thrombotic events like blood clots, heart attacks, stroke, venous thromboembolism (VTE), or pulmonary embolism (PE).
-Clots may present as chest pain or pressure, coughing up blood, shortness of breath, swelling, warmth, numbness, change of color or pain in a leg or arm, or trouble speaking or swallowing.
+Blood clots (such as deep vein thrombosis or pulmonary embolism) have been reported in some patients taking Lynparza, particularly in those being treated for prostate cancer.
+Seek urgent medical care if you have symptoms of a clot.
+Clots may present as chest pain or pressure, coughing up blood, shortness of breath, swelling, warmth, numbness, change of color, or pain in a leg or arm, or trouble speaking or swallowing.

 Get Chemotherapy Copay Assistance